colinbatchelor/gdbank/readme.md

 * `fix_text.py` adds "text" annotations.
 * `fix_whitespace.py` adds `SpaceAfter=No` to the relevant parts of the tree.

-The current treebank files in `ud` and in UD_Scottish_Gaelic-ARCOSG are `gd_arcosg-ud-train.conllu`, `gd_arcosg-ud-dev.conllu` and `gd_arcosg-ud-test.conllu`.

-There is one other in `ud`:
+There is one small test tree bank in `ud`:
 * `gd_iomasgladh-ud-test.conllu` is a hand-built corpus from 2014 which has been converted to UD.

-This is written up in:
-* Colin Batchelor, 2019.
-Universal dependencies for Scottish Gaelic: syntax, in _Proceedings of CLTW2019 at Machine Translation Summit XVII_, Dublin, August.

 Earlier work
 --